arturdj/pagespeedinsights-api/README.md

-# Azion PageSpeed Analyzer - Edge Functions Edition
+# Azion PageSpeed Analyzer - TypeScript Edition

-A professional TypeScript implementation of the Azion PageSpeed Analyzer running on **Azion Edge Functions** with comprehensive API endpoints for website performance analysis and optimization recommendations.
+A professional TypeScript implementation of the Azion PageSpeed Analyzer with comprehensive API endpoints for website performance analysis and optimization recommendations.
+Supports both traditional server deployment and Azion Edge Functions.

 ## 🚀 Features